SilasK/16S-dada2/README.md

 ## Testing

-Tests cases are in the subfolder `.test`.
-They should be executed via continuous integration with Travis CI.
+You can test the pipeline with the script `test.py`.